farazahmeds/Classification-of-brain-tumor-using-Spatiotemporal-models/README.md

 ##### Dataset: #####

-The original implementation of this work was done using [BraTS 2019](https://www.med.upenn.edu/cbica/brats2019/data.html) dataset with high-grade and low-grade glioma samples, and using [IXI](https://brain-development.org/ixi-dataset/).
+The original implementation of this work was done using [BraTS 2019](https://www.med.upenn.edu/cbica/brats2019/data.html) dataset (T1 contrast enhanced images) with high-grade and low-grade glioma samples, and using [IXI](https://brain-development.org/ixi-dataset/) (T1 images).
 The IXI samples were skull-stripped and resampled to be used as non-pathological, healthy brain subjects for the classification task.

 ##### Results: #####